MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Set-MgIdentityB2XUserFlowUserAttributeAssignmentOrder.md

   - `[UserId <String>]`: The unique identifier of user
   - `[WindowsHelloForBusinessAuthenticationMethodId <String>]`: The unique identifier of windowsHelloForBusinessAuthenticationMethod

-NEWASSIGNMENTORDER `<IMicrosoftGraphAssignmentOrder>`: assignmentOrder
+`NEWASSIGNMENTORDER <IMicrosoftGraphAssignmentOrder>`: assignmentOrder
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Order <String[]>]`: A list of identityUserFlowAttribute object identifiers that determine the order in which attributes should be collected within a user flow.
+  - `[Order <String[]>]`: A list of identityUserFlowAttribute IDs provided to determine the order in which attributes should be collected within a user flow.

 ## RELATED LINKS